unpoller/unpoller.github.io/documentation/docs/install/configuration.md

 ---
 :::important
-Whichever alternative you choose make sure that you do **not** include `:8443` on the url of the controller if you are using `unifios`.
-That is, a UDM-Pro, UDM, or CkoudKey.
+When configuring make sure that you do **not** include `:8443` on the url of the controller if you are using `unifios`.
+Those are: UDM Pro, UDM, or CkoudKey with recent firmware.
 :::

 You can configure a single controller by setting the `UP_UNIFI_DEFAULT` variables above, but you can also configure a single, or multiple controllers by setting the variables below.
 These, like most, are optional.